bloom-lmh/awe-axios/docs/en/发起HTTP请求/Common Functions.md

 ```

 ::: tip Default Values
-When you wrap the actual API call with `useThrottle`, `axios-plus` applies a default interval time: `100` ms
+When you wrap the actual API call with `useThrottle`, `awe-axios` applies a default interval time: `100` ms
 :::

 ### Other Configuration Methods